 - Complimentary optional tour of the MIT Campus on the Sunday prior to the course or on the final day for participants and traveling companions

 - Monday: Complimentary reception at the MIT Faculty Club for participants, traveling companions, and faculty

 - Tuesday: Complimentary Boston Duck Boat Tour and New England Lobster (or other) dinner for participants, traveling companions, and faculty (space available basis)

 - Wednesday: Class will be held at the U.S. Government's FEMA/DHS Regional Response Coordination Center

-NOTE: The outline below is for 2016.
-The 2017 program will be structured similarly.
-Topics, speakers, and schedule are subject to minor adjustments.
+NOTE: Topics, speakers, and schedule are subject to change.

 Welcome and Introduction; the Basics